 - Olive oil for its fruity flavor.

-- Seasoning the chicken legs: Clean and make a few cuts across each chicken drumstick.
-Marinate with salt and pepper.
+- Prepare the chicken legs: Clean and make a few cuts across each chicken drumstick.
+Season with salt and pepper.
 Refrigerate for 30 minutes.

-- Second (lemon garlic) marinade: Add all the ingredients to the chicken and rub the marinade thoroughly, reaching beneath the skin, too.
+- Garlic and herb seasoning: Add all the ingredients to the chicken and rub the marinade thoroughly, reaching beneath the skin, too.
 Allow them to marinate in the refrigerator for a minimum of 2 hours.

-Arrange the chicken legs, potatoes, and sweet potatoes on a sheet pan.
+Arrange the chicken drumsticks and potatoes (along with sweet potatoes) on a sheet pan.
 (Remember to line it with parchment paper so cleaning becomes much easier.)

 How do you keep chicken from drying out in the oven?